List of New York City Subway yards: 207th Street Yard

 The 207th Street Shop is one of two heavy overhaul shops in the New York City Subway system (the other being the Coney Island Yard in Brooklyn) and it provides for the overhaul and rebuilding of some A Division cars as well as most B Division rolling stock.
 The yard stores cars that are being retired or awaiting scrapping, and it also restores cars designated for the New York Transit Museum.
 It also contains a garbage transfer station.
-Formerly, the retired cars that were stored at the yard were stripped of usable parts such as seats and doors, historic memorabilia such as rollsigns, and toxic materials such as lubricants and asbestos, after which the cars were scrapped or sunk into artificial reefs.
+Formerly, the retired cars that were stored at the yard were stripped of usable parts such as seats and doors, historic memorabilia such as rollsigns, and toxic materials such as lubricants and asbestos, after which the cars were scrapped or sunk into artificial reefs such as Redbird Reef.

 South of the yard, connecting tracks lead to the IND Eighth Avenue Line.
 A separate connecting track and flyover leads to the IRT Broadway–Seventh Avenue Line.

 A major rehabilitation project for the yard took place in 2016.